Skip to content

 • Data centers are moving to rural areas where cities push back, but local infrastructure can't handle the worker influx

-• Temporary worker camps with food, gyms, and wifi are becoming a booming business, echoing the shale oil era
+• Temporary worker camps with food, gyms, and wifi are becoming a booming business around data center construction

 • Construction jobs are growing twice as fast as the national average, with electricians in especially high demand